ben-watt/dlvr/README.md

-# Delivery Boy
+# Dlvr

-Send and receive asynchronous messages without the fuss 📬🚴📭
+Send and receive asynchronous messages without the fuss 📬🚴💨📭

 ## Why?

 Messaging can be a pain, it adds additional cognitive load to the already labored mind of developers.
-Delivery Boy attempts to make things a little easier by providing a simple HTTP abstraction for asynchronous messaging.
+Dlvr attempts to make things a little easier by providing a simple HTTP abstraction for asynchronous messaging.

 Also, it provides a couple of additional benefits: